unChaz/sci-fi-5e/srd/monsters/humanoids.md

 **Challenge** 1/4 (50 XP)

 **_Tekcasting_**.
 The acolyte is a 1st-level tekcaster.
 Its Tekcasting ability is Wisdom (tek skill save DC 12, +4 to hit with tek skill attacks).
-The acolyte has following cleric tek skills prepared:
+The acolyte has following priest tek skills prepared:

 Cantrips (at will): _light_, _sacred flame_, _thaumaturgy_